GenericMappingTools/gmt/doc/rst/source/cookbook/one-liner.rst

    allowable graphics formats :ref:`formats <tbl-formats>`, and *prefix* is the prefix of the illustration (the extension is automatically set by the chosen format).
 Note the leading hyphen for the format option.
+#.
+The one-liner command cannot itself be part of a longer modern mode session.

 Examples
 --------